Here’s a user question about managing calendars for multiple teams within an organization:

 - Use nested folders as needed to create more detailed organization for each particular team.

-- Create customized access links for members of each team; you can give access to only the sub-calendars relevant to each team.
+- Add each team member as a calendar user; give access to only the sub-calendars relevant to each team.

-- If you want one team to see only their sub-calendars, include only their sub-calendars on the links you create for them.
+- If you want one team to see only their sub-calendars, give them access to only their sub-calendars.

 - If you want the teams to be able to view but not modify each others’ sub-calendars, use the read-only access level (for the “other team’s sub-calendars”) and modify access level (for “my team’s sub-calendars”).

-- On your mobile app, use the toggle on the sidebar to filter and view the sub-calendars you want to see at any given time.
+- Use the toggle on the sidebar to filter and view the sub-calendars you want to see at any given time.

 - Toggle an entire folder off or on to view each team’s set of sub-calendars, easily.